sudheermuthyala/EKS/03-Kubernets-Fundamentals/09-Services with YAML/README.md

     - ClusterIP Service

 Step-02: Create Backend Deployment & ClusterIP Service
-- Write the Deployment template for the backent REST Application
+- Write the Deployment template for the backent REST Application.
-- Write the ClusterIP template for the ba
+- Write the ClusterIP template for the backend REST Application.